Design of tunable acoustic metamaterials with periodic piezoelectric microstructure: Numerical experiments

-and the central frequency, Fig. \ref{figure7}(b), increase as $\lambda^*$ decreases, i.e. when $\lambda$ tends to $\lambda_R$.
-The maximum amplitude is guaranteed by the metamaterial with the smallest radii $r$ and $R$.
-Moreover, a peculiar trend is observed for $R/d$=0.4, since in this case it is possible to open a band gap and controlling its amplitude and central frequency by intervening on the tuning parameter $\lambda$, starting from a dense spectrum for $\lambda$=0.
-The analysis of additional geometries characterizing the metamaterial reveals that the use of ratios $r/R$=0.7 and $R/d$=0.4 ensures a wide range of behaviours as $\lambda$ changes.
-In Fig. \ref{figure8} the Floquet- Bloch spectrum referred to this geometry is shown for different values of $\lambda$.
-Specifically, Fig. \ref{figure8}(a) shows the curve related to $\lambda$=0.
-Note that in this case, where the shunting effects are not triggered, a wide total band gap is detected between the 1$^{st}$ and the 2$^{nd}$ optical branches.
-As $\lambda$ decreases further band gaps opens, as in Fig. \ref{figure8}(b) corresponding to $\lambda$=-1.0100, in which a new total band gap forms between the 15$^{th}$ and the 16$^{th}$ optical branches.
-Moving towards a lower value of $\lambda$=-1.0334, Fig. \ref{figure8}(c), besides the first band gap, three additional total band gaps open between the 2$^{nd}$- 3$^{rd}$, 5$^{th}$-6$^{th}$, 12$^{th}$-13$^{th}$ optical branches, respectively.
-Finally, when $\lambda_R$ is approached as in Fig. \ref{figure8}(d) with $\lambda$=-1.0368, the first band gap remains almost unchanged, while the two additional total band gaps at low frequencies, between the 2$^{nd}$- 3$^{rd}$, 4$^{th}$-5$^{th}$, becomes wider.
-In the considered frequency range the spectrum tends to become less dense as $\lambda$ decreases.\\ Also in this case we investigate the behaviour of the metamaterial in terms of both dimensionless band gap amplitude $A_s^+ d \sqrt{\rho^{PVDF}}/\sqrt{C_{3333}^{PVDF}}$, Fig. \ref{figure9}(a), and central frequency $\overline \omega d \sqrt{\rho^{PVDF}}/\sqrt{C_{3333}^{PVDF}}$, Fig. \ref{figure9}(b), versus the tuning parameter $\lambda^*=\lambda-\lambda_R$.
 The first two lower band gaps, forming between the 1$^{st}$-2$^{nd}$ and 2$^{nd}$-3$^{rd}$ optical branches, are analysed.
-In particular, the blue curves refer to the lowest frequency total band gap, while the red curves are referred to the other band the band gap amplitude, associated to the blue curve, tends to increase as $\lambda^*$ decreases.
+In particular, the blue curves refer to the lowest frequency total band gap, while the red curves are referred to the other band gap.
+The band gap amplitude, associated to the blue curve in Fig. \ref{figure9}(a), tends to increase as $\lambda^*$ decreases.
 As expected, analogous behaviour is detected for the corresponding central frequency in Fig. \ref{figure9}(b).
-On the other hand, concerning the red curves, an interesting behaviour is observed related to the formation of a new total band gap from a dense spectrum.\\
+On the other hand, concerning the red curves, an interesting behaviour is observed related to the formation of a new total band gap from a dense spectrum